 Everyone knows about the "honeymoon phase" of new relationships.
 And while that feeling transitions into something deeper as love develops, it shouldn't go away completely.
 Rosenthal teaches readers how to maintain that initial spark and strengthen it into a lasting partnership.
 Campbell also agrees with keeping the romance alive, even if it simply means "discovering a new neighborhood together."
 She says that a mix of predictability and novelty is important to a healthy romantic relationship.

-This popular pick among the best relationship books will help you figure out what your love language is—such as a preference for more physical touch—so that you can better communicate your wants and needs to your partner, Campbell says.
+This popular pick among the best relationship books will help you figure out what your love language is—such as a preference for more physical touch—so that you can better communicate your wants and needs to your partner, according to Campbell.
 "What it comes down to is knowing how you feel loved, and [Chapman] has simplified it into five languages," she continues.
 "It's basic communication."

 Calling all friendships: Patrick Gray and Justin Skeesuck's lifelong relationship may be a new standard.
 This book follows Skeesuck, a wheelchair user who has multifocal acquired motor axonopathy, a neuromuscular disease, and Gray as they trek across Spain's challenging Camino de Santiago trail over 34 days.
 The two men exemplify the depth that can be found in friendship, which Campbell calls "the family we can create."
 She explains, "When things are going good, they're there to celebrate our successes.
 And when you're going through tough times, they're also there to support you through that."